 - Lease Termination – Kansas lets tenants terminate a month-to-month with 30 days of advance notice.
 A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.

 - Rent Increases and Fees – Kansas landlords can raise rent by any amount, whenever they want, with no particular requirements for justification or advance notice.
-There is likewise no cap on fees, except for returned check fees, which are limited to $30 per check.
+There is likewise no cap on fees, except for returned check fees, which are limited to $30 per returned check.

 - Landlord Entry – Kansas landlords may enter rental property for purposes reasonably related to the tenancy, like maintenance and inspections.
 The state does not specify entry requirements, which means that a landlord can enter at reasonable times of day using reasonable advance notice (customarily at least 24 hours), except in emergency situations.